The TESS All-Sky Rotation Survey: Periods for 1,046,317 Stars Within 500 pc: Results

 \subsubsection{Non-Astrophysical Effects Near Harmonics of TESS Orbital Period}

 The top and middle panels of Figure~\ref{fig:prot_circled} show under-dense regions near $P_{\rm rot}\approx6.8$ and $13.6$~days, and over-dense regions near 10 and 20~days.
-The under-dense regions align with harmonics of the lunar-month timescale of the TESS orbit.
+The under-dense regions align with the half lunar-month timescale of the TESS orbit and its first harmonic.
 We believe at least three effects contribute to these over- and under-dense regions.
 First, in low-amplitude light curves, gap-related systematics can masquerade as periodic signals (Figure~\ref{fig:systematics}).
 Our systematics classifier rejects such signals, as most are not astrophysical.
 However, the systematics classifier could be overly aggressive, due to the high density of real systematics.
-Second, our alias classifier struggles to differentiate between matches and aliases in the 6-8 day gap (see the top right panel of Figure~\ref{fig:rf_alias_thresholds}).
-The incompleteness of the alias classifier in these regions contributes to the under-densities.
+Second, our harmonic classifier struggles to differentiate between matches and harmonics in the 6-8 day gap (see the top right panel of Figure~\ref{fig:rf_alias_thresholds}).
+The incompleteness of the harmonic classifier in these regions contributes to the under-densities.
 Finally, our measured periods near harmonics of the TESS orbital period suffer $\lesssim$5\% biases, revealed by the slight non-linearities in Figure~\ref{fig:kepler_k2_before_after}.
 These tend to move stars from under- to over-dense regions, particularly near the 10~day and 20~day peaks.
 We note that the incidence of non-recovered periods from our validation samples is $<10\%$ through these overdensities, which suggests that most of the recovered periods in the overdensities are reliable.